 Academic status is the college’s method of determining your eligibility to remain enrolled in school.
-If affected, a student stands a chance of loosing eligibility for scholarships, special insurance rates, loans, college work-study, participation in intercollegiate athletics and other college activities.
+If affected, students stand a chance of loosing eligibility for grants, scholarships, special insurance rates, loans, college work-study, participation in intercollegiate athletics and other college activities.

-Students who have been placed on academic probation will be academically suspended from the institution at the conclusion of any semester or summer session in which they fail to earn a semester grade point average of 2.0.
+Students who have been placed on academic probation will be academically suspended from the institution for one semester at the conclusion of any semester or summer session in which they fail to earn a semester grade point average of 2.0.
 Students on academic suspension are ineligible to receive Title IV assistance.

 For more information about academic status, visit the links below.